MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/overview.md

 ### Example scenarios for Windows Admin Center

-- Simplify server management Manage your servers and clusters with modernized versions of familiar tools such as Server Manager.
+- Manage your servers and clusters with modernized versions of familiar tools such as Server Manager.
-- Work with hybrid solutions Integration with Azure helps you optionally connect your on-premises servers with relevant cloud services in combination with Azure Arc.
+- Integration with Azure helps you optionally connect your on-premises servers with relevant cloud services in combination with Azure Arc.
-- Streamline hyperconverged management Streamline management of Azure Stack HCI or Windows Server hyperconverged clusters.
+- Streamline management of Azure Stack HCI or Windows Server hyperconverged clusters.
 Use simplified workloads to create and manage VMs, Storage Spaces Direct volumes, Software-Defined Networking and more.

 Learn more about Windows Admin Center at [What is Windows Admin Center](../manage/windows-admin-center/understand/what-is.md).